act-rules/act-rules.github.io/_rules/css-orientation-lock-media-queries-b33eff.md

 #### Failed Example 1

-A page, where orientation is locked by applying `transform` style on `portrait` media query (coming from a relative stylesheet).
+A page, where orientation is locked by applying `transform` property on `portrait` media query (coming from a relative stylesheet).

 ```html
 <html lang="en">